 One thing that is unusual about me is that I also have degrees in Environmental Science (Masters from OHSU) and Neuroscience (BA from Oberlin College) in addition to music.
-As such, please rest assured, while my pedagogical foundation is solid and excellent preparation, my goal in teaching students is never ‘to create professionals’.
+As such, please rest assured, while my pedagogical foundation is solid and preparation excellent, my goal in teaching students is never ‘to create professionals’.
 I think children that learn music at a high level are just as inclined to keep it as a hobby, as it is an excellent accompaniment to many other professions.
 Personally, I tried everything I could to be happy outside of music and suggest the same to all of my students.
 In the end, I love working with people, one on one and small groups, and seeing your improvement and change week to week.
 The problem solving is very dynamic as well, and I enjoy the creativity needed, and the relationships with children, and their families.

-There is nothing else that gets me up in the morning more than wanting to help others with their musical goals.
 I feel very lucky to enjoy my work as a teacher and a musician.
 I enjoy furthering my craft of teaching, and my relationship with music.
 Lately, I find myself working more on expanding my understanding of non-classical styles as well!
 Teachers who continue to nurture their passions are excellent role models for kids!

 I am assistant principle viola with the Vancouver Symphony, and a lover of chamber music.